Isorun Docs

 1. One WebSocket connection for the whole session.

-2. One persistent vsock connection between the runner and the agent.
+2. One persistent runtime channel between the runner and the agent.

 3. One long-running bash process inside the VM.
-Commands stream in over its stdin, output streams out over its stdout/stderr.
+Commands stream in over its stdin; output streams out over stdout/stderr.

 4. The agent injects a sentinel after each command so it knows where one command's output ends and the next begins.
 Exit codes ride along on the sentinel.